Accessibility Percolation on Cartesian Power Graphs: Results

 \subsection{Prerequisites}

-We assume that the allele graph $\xG$ has a maximal (out-)degree of at most $\xD < \infty$.
-In particular $\xD$ can always be chosen as the number of alleles for finite $\xG$.
+Our intent is to describe the limiting behavior of accessibility as $L\rightarrow\infty$ for fixed allele graphs between genotypes in distances which are large, i.e.\ linear in $\xL$.
+To make this setup precise we need to introduce some more notation.
+We also introduce some restrictions on the choices of the allele graph $\xG$ and the choices for the sequence of endpoints $\xaL$ and $\xbL$ in order to avoid pathological and non-converging behavior.
+These restrictions and assumptions are summarized in Definition \ref{Def:Setup}.

+First we note that since allele graphs were defined to be finite, there is a maximal degree $\xD < \infty$ among all vertices.
+When extending the results to infinite allele graphs it should be required that such an upper bound on the degree still exists in order for most results to remain valid.
 If the degrees are not sufficiently bounded in an infinite allele graph, then the number of walks from $\xaL$ to $\xbL$ may become so large that the problem results in trivial accessibility.

-In the following we denote the number of accessible paths from $\xaL$ to $\xbL$ by $\xwalks{\xaL}{\xbL}$.
-The \emph{accessibility} of $\xbL$ from $\xaL$ is then the probability $\Prob{\xwalks{\xaL}{\xbL} \geq 1}$, usually conditioned on $\xbet = \xF{\xbL}-\xF{\xaL}$ as $\Prob{\xwalks{\xaL}{\xbL} \geq 1 | \xbet}$.
-We study the behavior of this quantity in the large-$\xL$ limit under some given sequence of $\xbet$ in $\xL$.
+As $\xL$, and with it the graph $\xGL$, changes we need to define a sequence of endpoint pairs $(\xaL,\xbL)$ in $\xL$.
+Correspondingly we also intend $\xbet$ to vary with $\xL$ as we consider $\xbet$-accessibility.
 For convenience the dependence of $\xbet$ on $\xL$ is taken to be implicit and usually not reflected in notation.
-As $\xL$, and with it the graph $\xGL$, changes we need to define a sequence of endpoint pairs $(\xaL,\xbL)$ in $\xL$.
-For general such sequences calculations may become tediously complex and so we impose a few restrictions described in the following on the sequences for which our results will apply.
-Because the position of a locus in the sequence of the genotypes does not matter, all relevant properties of the pair $(\xaL,\xbL)$ can be expressed as an integer-valued matrix:
+For general sequences of endpoints calculations may become tediously complex and so we impose a few restrictions described in the following on the sequences for which our results will apply.
+Because the position of a locus in the sequence of the genotypes does not matter, all relevant properties of the pair $(\xaL,\xbL)$ for a given $\xL$ can be expressed as an integer-valued matrix: \begin{definition} The \emph{allele counting matrix} of a pair of genotypes $(\xaL,\xbL)$ over a genotype space is the $(\xall,\xall)$-matrix with entries